GuideNepalKathmanduTransportPersonal Finance

 Suzuki Wagon R 1.0L14–17 kmpl

-Note: manufacturer-claimed mileage (50 kmpl for Pulsar, 22.5 kmpl for Wagon R) is lab numbers.
-In Kathmandu traffic with AC on, you will see the lower end of the real-world range.
+Note: the manufacturer-claimed figures (50 kmpl for the Pulsar, 22.5 kmpl for the Wagon R) are lab numbers.
+With AC on and Kathmandu traffic outside, expect the lower end of the real-world band.

 Annual road tax (Bagmati Province, FY 2082/83):